-Conference Travel Grant Type 1 ($800): For advanced undergraduate and graduate students who have never attended a wetland scientific conference and who have limited funds for travel.
+Conference Travel Grant Type 1 (up to $1000): For advanced undergraduate and graduate students who have never attended a wetland scientific conference and who have limited funds for travel.
 The grant will cover in person or virtual attendance.

-Conference Travel Grant Type 2 ($1400): For advanced undergraduate and graduate students with limited funding to present their wetland research findings at a conference.
+Conference Travel Grant Type 2 (up to $1600): For advanced undergraduate and graduate students with limited funding to present their wetland research findings at a conference.
 The grant will cover in person or virtual attendance.

 Field Travel Grant Type 2 ($600): For promising undergraduate students to attend a field course or workshop focused on wetlands.

-The Seneca Award ($1600): For an outstanding student qualifying for a Conference Type 2 or Field Type 1 grant AND whose research focuses on wetland plant ecology or restoration.
+The Seneca Award ($2000): For an outstanding student qualifying for a Field Type 1 grant AND whose research focuses on wetland plant ecology or restoration.

 Who Can Apply: